himanshugarg/alt-text/README.md

 # Week 2

+## Reading - Probability and Bayes' Rule

+You learned about probabilities and Bayes' rule.

+Corpus of tweets - represented as a 4x5 grid with 13 green boxes representing Positive and 7 ping representing Negative

+A -> Positive tweet

+P(A) = N(pos)/N = 13/20 = 0.65

+P(Negative) = 1 - P(Positive) = 0.35

+To calculate a probability of a certain event happening, you take the count of that specific event and you divide by the sum of all events.
+Furthermore, the sum of all probabilities has to equal 1.

+Image containing a Corpus of tweets represented as a 4x5 grid with 10 green boxes representing Positive, 3 presenting Positive AND happy, 1 representing negative and happy.
+Also is shown, a Venn diagram illustrating the embedded equation P(A ∩ B) = P(A, B) = 3/20 = 0.15.
+The Venn diagram contains a rectangle representing the Corpus.
+Within it are two partially overlapping circles - blue the smaller one representing "happy" and green i.e. the larger one representing "Positive".
+The partially overlapping area represents the intersection "happy" ∩ Positive.

+To compute the probability of 2 events happening, like "happy" and "positive" in the picture above, you would be looking at the intersection, or overlap of events.
+In this case red and blue boxes overlap in 3 boxes.
+So the answer is 3/20.

 ## Reading - Bayes' Rule

 Conditional probabilities help us reduce the sample search space.
 For example given a specific event already happened, i.e. we know the word is happy: